t0mr4nd0m/hytale.immersivehud/README.md

 ---

-## 📚 Profiles
+##  🎮 Profiles

-ImmersiveHUD configuration profiles
+Profiles provide predefined HUD configurations for different playstyles.
+You can switch between them instantly using commands.

 | Profile     | Description                                       |
 |-------------|---------------------------------------------------|